ADVANCE at WSU Grant Initiatives

 Transitions program provides assistance during work/life transition periods to ease stressors and to support faculty in maintaining the excellence of their work.

-- Travel Assistance Program: The ADVANCE at WSU Travel Assistance Award Program is an initiative designed to support conference travel for women in the Science, Technology, Engineering, Mathematics, and Medicine (STEMM) disciplines and/or diverse male and female faculty, with diversity defined in terms of under-represented minority (URM) status, in any discipline at WSU.
+- Travel Assistance Program: The ADVANCE at WSU Travel Assistance Award Program is an initiative designed to support conference travel for women and diverse faculty, with diversity defined in terms of under-represented minority (URM) status, in any discipline at WSU.

-External Mentor program provides career-development opportunities for STEMM faculty of all ranks to work with a noted expert in their discipline in a manner that would help address barriers to involvement of women in STEMM and diverse faculty in any discipline, with diversity defined in terms of underrepresented minority status.
+External Mentor program provides career-development opportunities for faculty of all ranks to work with a noted expert in their discipline in a manner that would help address barriers to involvement of women and diverse faculty in any discipline, with diversity defined in terms of underrepresented minority status.

 - External Mentor program- Pilot Extension provides additional career-development opportunities for faculty previously been supported by an External Mentor award.
 The goal of the Pilot Extension is to provide External Mentor award recipients (in collaboration with their mentors) the support needed to carry out pilot investigations and obtain preliminary data required for external funding applications.
 Only faculty with prior External Mentor funding are eligible to participate in the Pilot Extension Program

 - Leadership Training program provides funds for proposals that have identified suitable leadership programs, training, or other opportunities expected to advance the faculty member in their leadership aspirations.
-This support is available to women tenure-track and tenured STEMM faculty and tenure-track and tenured diverse faculty in all disciplines.
+This support is available to tenure-track and tenured women and diverse faculty in all disciplines.